isc-projects/kea/doc/sphinx/arm/hooks-radius.rst

 .. note::

-   Starting with Kea 1.7.0, ISC now provides Kea software and hooks in convenient to use native DEB and RPM packages.
+   Since Kea 1.7.0, ISC provides Kea software and hooks in convenient-to-use native DEB and RPM packages.
 This includes the RADIUS hook and the required patched version of the FreeRADIUS client library.
-The software compilation for RADIUS is complicated. unless you have specific reasons to compile it yourself, you should seriously consider using native packages.
+The software compilation for RADIUS is complicated; unless there are specific reasons to compile it, administrators should seriously consider using native packages.

 STEP 1: Install dependencies